The Android Platform Security Model (2023): Related Work

 \section{Related Work}

-Classical operating system security models are primarily concerned with defining access control (read/write/execute or more finely granular) by subjects (but most often single users, groups, or roles) to objects (typically files and other resources controlled by the OS, in combination with permissions sometimes also called protection domains~\cite{Tanenbaum:2014:MOS:2655363}).
+Classical operating system security models are primarily concerned with defining access control (read/write/execute or more fine grained) by subjects (but most often single users, groups, or roles) to objects (typically files and other resources controlled by the OS, in combination with permissions sometimes also called protection domains~\cite{Tanenbaum:2014:MOS:2655363}).
 The most common data structures for efficiently implementing these relations (which, conceptually, are sparse matrices) are Access Control Lists (ACLs)~\cite{312842} and capability lists (e.g.~\cite{capsicum}).
 One of the first well-known and well-defined models was the Bell-LaPadula multi-level security model~\cite{belllapadula}, which defined properties for assigning permissions and can be considered the abstract basis for Mandatory Access Control and Type Enforcement schemes like SELinux.
 Consequently, the Android platform security model implicitly builds upon these general models and their principle of least privilege.

-One fundamental difference is that, while classical models assume processes started by a user to be a proxy for their actions and therefore execute directly with user privileges, more contemporary models explicitly acknowledge the threat of malware started by a user and therefore aim to compartmentalize their actions.
-Many mobile OS (including Symbian as an earlier example) assign permissions to processes (i.e.\ applications) instead of users, and Android uses a comparable approach.
-A more detailed comparison to other mobile OS is out of scope in this paper, and we refer to other surveys~\cite{mobile-os-survey1,mobile-os-survey2,7113562} as well as previous analysis of Android security mechanisms and how malware exploited weaknesses~\cite{4768655,Zhang:2013:VUB:2508859.2516689,7446031,li_i_2014,LI201767,7546516,6999911}.
+One fundamental difference is that, while classical models assume processes started by a user to be a proxy for their actions and therefore executes them directly with user privileges, more contemporary models explicitly acknowledge the threat of malware started by a user and therefore aim to compartmentalize their actions.
+Many mobile OSes (including Symbian as a historical example) assign permissions to processes (i.e.\ applications) instead of users, and Android uses a comparable approach.
+A more detailed comparison to other mobile OSes is out of scope for this paper, and we refer to other surveys~\cite{mobile-os-survey1,mobile-os-survey2,7113562} as well as previous analysis of Android security mechanisms and weaknesses exploited by malware~\cite{4768655,Zhang:2013:VUB:2508859.2516689,7446031,li_i_2014,LI201767,7546516,6999911}.